alec-rabold/_archive_zip/README.md

 `export AWS_PROFILE={profile}`
 `export AWS_DEFAULT_REGION={region}`

-The following is an example of how to use the CLI, downloading a file called `plan.txt` from an S3 zip archive called `archive.zip` in a bucket named `zipspy-extractor-test`.
+The following is an example of how to use the CLI, downloading a file called `plan.txt` from an S3 zip archive called `archive.zip` in a bucket named `zipspy-test`.
 By default, the result is printed to stdout.

 ```
-zipspy extract -b zipspy-extractor-test -k archive.zip -f plan.txt
+zipspy extract -b zipspy-test -k archive.zip -f plan.txt
 ```

 You can specify multiple files and/or files paths.
 Zipspy will download all files whose filepaths contain the given input string.
 For example: